manuelmorales/configurable-http-client/README.md

 # Configurable HTTP Client

-Configurable HTTP Client is a `fetch` wrapper that allows configuring it's options and callbacks with a fluid interface:
+Configurable HTTP Client is a `fetch` wrapper that allows configuring it's options and callbacks with a fluent interface:

 ```bash
 npm install --save configurable-http-client